pktmasseta/pktmasseta.github.io/_rush/index.md

         start: 6:00pm
         end: 7:30pm
       - name: <a href="https://sched.co/m8ys" target="_blank">PKT Poker Tournament</a>
-        description: Want to play some poker and potentially win a computer monitor and more?
-Join the brothers of Phi Kappa Theta at our annual Poker Tournament.
+        description: Join the Brothers of Phi Kappa Theta at our signature annual rush Poker Tournament!
+Prizes include a computer monitor and more.
+All skill levels welcome; we'll teach you how to play!
         start: 7:30pm
         end: 11:30pm
   - day: Monday
     date: Sept 6th
     events:
       - name: <a href="https://sched.co/m8yv" target="_blank">Trampoline Dodgeball & SkyZone</a>
-        description: Join the brothers of PKT at Skyzone for some Trampoline Dodgeball
+        description: Ready to jump into some Dodgeball at SkyZone?
+Join the Brothers of PKT for what is sure to be an exciting time
         start: 12:00pm
         end: 2:00pm
 ---